sanket-pixel/sanket-pixel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Sanket Shah, a passionate perception engineer based in Berlin, Germany.
-With a strong drive for innovation and a deep-rooted enthusiasm for GPU acceleration in AI, particularly in edge devices such as NVIDIA Orin, I am dedicated to pushing the boundaries of autonomous driving technology.
+I’m Sanket Shah, a passionate perception engineer based in Erfurt, Germany, driven by a deep-rooted enthusiasm for GPU acceleration in AI, particularly in edge devices like NVIDIA Orin.
+I specialize in High-Performance Computing (HPC) for robotics and computer vision, dedicated to pushing the boundaries of autonomous driving technology.

-Having completed my bachelor's degree in Computer Science from Mumbai University and a master's degree in Computer Science with a specialization in Computer Vision and Robotics from the University of Bonn, Germany, I have developed a solid foundation in cutting-edge technologies.
+Having completed my bachelor’s in Computer Engineering from Mumbai University and a master’s in Computer Science with a specialization in Computer Vision and Robotics from the University of Bonn, I’ve built a strong foundation in cutting-edge technologies.
+Currently, I contribute my expertise to Spleenlab GmbH, where I focus on GNSS-denied localization, sensor fusion, and efficient inference libraries for edge devices such as NVIDIA Jetson and Snapdragon platforms.

-Currently, I contribute my expertise to MotorAI GmbH, an autonomous driving company at the forefront of the industry.
-In my role, I focus on the exciting realms of Monocular 3D Detection, Lidar-Camera-Radar Sensor Fusion-based 3D Detection, and Quantization.
-By harnessing the power of machine learning models and advanced techniques, I am actively involved in bridging the gap between research and production, ensuring that our autonomous vehicles operate seamlessly in real-world scenarios.
+By harnessing the power of machine learning models and advanced HPC techniques, I actively bridge the gap between research and real-world deployment, ensuring that AI models are faster, lighter, and more reliable.
+This platform serves as a curated collection of my work in GPU acceleration, 3D object detection, and robotics.
+Feel free to explore my projects, reach out for collaborations, or connect to discuss the future of AI-driven systems.

-Throughout my journey, I have cultivated proficiency in an array of programming languages and frameworks, including C++, Python, and CUDA.
-Leveraging my knowledge in NVIDIA's TensorRT, CUDA programming, and Driveworks (in Orin), I efficiently optimize machine learning models for deployment on edge devices, enabling robust and efficient AI-driven solutions.

-This platform serves as a curated collection of my work, where I showcase my contributions in deep learning, robotics, and computer vision.
-Join me as we delve into the exciting realm of GPU-accelerated AI, unraveling the potential of edge devices in revolutionizing autonomous driving technology.

-Feel free to explore my repositories, where you will find projects highlighting my expertise in GPU acceleration, monocular 3D detection, sensor fusion-based 3D detection, and more.
-I welcome inquiries and collaboration opportunities, so don't hesitate to reach out.